richard-russell/terraform-tfe-nocode-lz-sc-aws-3env/README.md

-# terraform-tfe-nocode-lz
+# terraform-tfe-nocode-lz-sc-aws-basic

 ## About
 A no-code module to create landing zone resources.
 The no-code workspace is the project LZ management workspace (service catalog model), meaning the LZ is very prescriptive, and fully controlled by the platform team.
-To support multiple LZ archetypes, create multiple versions of this module and publish as no-code modules to the private registry.
+To support multiple LZ archetypes, create multiple versions of this module to support different workspace structures, and publish as no-code modules to the private registry.

 No-code workspace to be placed in a project with varset including:
-- TFE_TOKEN - capable of creating projects and teams
+- TFE_TOKEN - env variable - capable of creating projects and teams
-- GITHUB_TOKEN - capable of creating repos and webhooks
+- GITHUB_TOKEN - env variable - capable of creating repos and webhooks
+- github_owner - terraform variable - github individual or organization
+- tfc_organization - terraform variable - TFC/TFE organization
+- oauth_token_id - terraform variable - oauth token ID of existing VCS connection, used to create the VCS-backed workspaces

 <!-- BEGIN_TF_DOCS -->